|

 Degradation of collagen-guided tissue regeneration membranes by

-proteolytic enzymes of Porphyromonas gingivalis and its inhibition by antibacterial agents
+proteolytic enzymes of Porphyromonas gingivalis and its

 Clin.
 Oral Impl.
 Res.
 20, 496–502 (pdf)